 Expand the layers to view more settings.

 The value for the layer indicates what value is being mapped.
-In the image above, the value for the first layer is “dataset color”, which means that no value is being mapped and just the dark red color of the dataset is being displayed.
+In the image above, the value for both layers is “count” , which means that no value is being mapped and just the dark red color of the dataset is being displayed.
 To change the value being displayed, click on the value and some advanced options will appear.
-In the example below, we have selected to show TIV, and in the case of point location overlaps, the TIV from the multiple overlapping points will be summed.
+In the example below, we have selected to show TIV on the top layer, and in the case of point location overlaps, the TIV from the multiple overlapping points will show the highest value.